denten-books/plain-text/5-chapter.md

 and technological structures.
-And if we concede that cognition has an externalized, material form (like bookshelves and tape recorders), we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact---one that further occupies a privileged position among otherwise inorganic and dead furnishings that support human activity.
+And if we concede that cognition has an externalized, material form (like bookshelves and tape recorders), we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact---one that further occupies a distinguished position among otherwise inorganic and dead furnishings that support human activity.
 That is to say that some **things** can become a cherished part of my mental world.
 I am more attached to those things than to others.
 I rely on them